Coopersmith Career Consulting | Evaluated Learning Experience

 Upon successful completion of this course, students will be able to: categorize the different types of drugs and their impact on individuals; describe the social implications of drug use in society; analyze the effectiveness of drug control strategies and policies; and differentiate drug types, treatment, and interventions used in the Criminal Justice System.

 Drugs, Society, and Criminal Justice (JUS-250 ) is a study of substance abuse and crime.
-Topics include the history and classification of drug abuse, the impact of drugs on offense, and criminal justice strategies to manage drug abuse.
-Upon completion, students should identify various types of drugs and their effect on human behavior and society, treatment modalities within the criminal justice system, and the impact of drug policy on society.
+Topics include the history and classification of drug abuse, the impact of drugs on offense, and criminal justice strategies to manage drug abuse; identification of various types of drugs and their effect on human behavior and society, treatment modalities within the criminal justice system, and the impact of drug policy on society.